akka/akka/akka-docs/src/main/paradox/discovery/index.md

 @@@

-Akka Discovery provides an interface around various ways of locating services, such as DNS or using configuration or key-value stores like zookeeper, consul.
+Akka Discovery provides an interface around various ways of locating services.
 The built in methods are:

 * Configuration
 * DNS